-After reading this information, you will complete a consent form to say you are happy to take part.
+After reading this information sheet, you will complete a consent form if you want to participate.
 You will then complete the first round of the survey.
-We will ask you for some information about you.
-We will ask you to vote on what outcomes should be measured after children have nonemergency surgery to their legs.
-We will ask you if there are outcomes which are important to measure which are not on the list.
-Finally, we will ask you how you would measure the outcomes.
+This will include sharing some basic information about you.
+You will then vote on what outcomes should be measured after children have non-emergency surgery to their legs.
+We will also ask you to suggest outcomes which are important, but not on the list.
+Finally, we will ask how you would measure the important outcomes.
 The survey will take about 15 minutes to complete.